aiidateam/qe-tools/docs/design/outputs.md

 ## Querying JSON

-So we want to extract and present the outputs that most users care about: structure, Fermi energy, forces, etc.
+Instead, we want to extract and present the outputs that most users care about: structure, Fermi energy, forces, etc.
 However, we want to make sure that:

 1. it is very clear from which raw output data the final output is parsed.
-2. the logic of how a final output is parsed as isolated as possible.
+2. the logic of how a final output is parsed as _localized_ as possible (to borrow a phrase from quantum mechanics).
 3. we avoid having to guard against the absence of certain keys with massive `get(value, {})` links.

 In order to do this, we decided to look for a "JSON querying" tool, that allows us to quickly, robustly and with a few lines of code extract the data we are interested in.